 The department's Budget and Policy Advisory Group was emphatic about not just reacting to today's challenges but also anticipating future needs, essentially telling WDFW to try to secure the funding needed to implement its mission.
 The Fish and Wildlife Commission, which provides policy direction to the department, agreed.

-With that guidance in mind, WDFW is developing several budget enhancement requests for the 2019-21 budget cycle.
+With that guidance in mind, WDFW developed several budget enhancement requests for the 2019-21 budget cycle.
 Elements include:

 - Orca recovery (amount TBD)

 The Fish and Wildlife Commission directed WDFW to submit a budget proposal to Gov. Inslee that would close the $31 million funding gap and make another $29 million of targeted investments.